ahabra/hash-router/README.md

 This library allows you to associate _callbacks_ with URL paths after the hash, so when a user navigates to a given path, the associated callback is called.

+The size of this library, minified and zipped is about 1KB.

 ## Install
 You can use this library as either an EcmaScript module, or the old way as a script which you include in your html file.